olli0601/big.phylo/README.md

 Type on the command line 'R CMD build pkg' and then 'R CMD INSTALL big.phylo_1.0-0.tar.gz'

 Help files and documentation are available once the package is loaded in R with 'require(big.phylo)'.
+Documentation is available via 'library(help="big.phylo")'.
-For a start, try ?pipeline.ExaML.bootstrap.per.proc Further documentation is available for 'library(help="big.phylo")'.
+For a start, try ?pipeline.ExaML.bootstrap.per.proc and ?prog.remove.resistancemut